-A visual artist, his training has been developed between Madrid, Berlin and New York.
+Visual artist.
+He developed his studies between Madrid, Berlin and New York.
 In his works, through different formats such as installation, sculpture, photography or video, he investigates the contemporary relationships between aesthetics, science and post-nature.
 In his latest projects he ventures into the post-romantic vision and the conjunction of components of the natural, the activation of the change of perspective of the gaze in the relationships between archeology, geology and human culture.

 In 2020 he founded the Institute of Post-Natural Studies (https://instituteforpostnaturalstudies.org/), a platform dedicated to research and creation from which to critically propose new approaches to artistic practice through political ecology, post-natural aesthetics and new ethics of creation that contribute to the dissolution of the nature-culture binomial.